Memphis man dies after contracting flesh-eating bacteria in Florida, family says

 His daughter wrote, “Flesh Eating Bacteria sounds like an urban legend.
 Let me assure you that it is not.
 It took my Dad’s life.”

-She says 12 hours after being in the water last, her father woke up with a fever and chills.
+She says 12 hours after being in the water last, her father woke up with a fever and chills early Saturday morning.
 Just 48 hours later his family learned vibrio vulnificus took his life.

 "My Dad didn't have any open wounds.
 He had a couple places that were practicality healed small scratches on his arms and legs that I made sure were super sealed up."